Skip navigation

 2. When informal discussions lead to the development of a formal change proposal, such discussion should involve all staff likely to be directly affected as soon as practicable.

-4. If the affected staff members or their union or staff appointed representatives advise the University that they do not agree with the proposed change, then the formal change process will commence.
+4. If these affected staff members or their union or staff appointed representatives advise the University that they do not agree with the proposed change, then the formal change process will commence.

 Formal change proposal

-1. Where there is a specific change proposal, the University will issue a consultation paper to directly affected staff members and the relevant union(s).
+1. Where there is a specific change proposal, the University will issue a change proposal to directly affected staff members and the relevant union(s).

-2. The consultation paper will be issued to staff members and the relevant union(s) at or within five days of a meeting arranged for the purpose of consultation on the change proposal.
+2. The change proposal will be issued to staff members and the relevant union(s) at or within five days of a meeting arranged for the purpose of consultation on the change proposal.
 There will be reasonable notice of the meeting for unions to arrange representation and adequate time for the directly affected staff member to organise their participation in this meeting.

-3. The consultation paper will include, where appropriate:
+3. The change proposal will include, where appropriate:

 Implementation paper